Revealing the canalizing structure of Boolean functions: Algorithms and applications: Background

-Theorem~\ref{thm:he} shows that any Boolean function has a unique standard extended monomial form, in which the variables are partitioned into different layers based on their dominance.
+(a) Theorem~\ref{thm:he} shows that any Boolean function has a unique extended monomial form, in which the variables are partitioned into different layers based on their dominance.
 Any variable that is canalizing (independent of the values of other variables) is in the first layer.
-Any variable that ``becomes'' canalizing when excluding all variables from the first layer is in the second layer, etc. All remaining variables that never become canalizing are part of the core polynomial.
-The number of variables that eventually become canalizing is the canalizing depth, and NCFs are exactly those functions where all variables eventually become canalizing.
+Any variable that ``becomes'' canalizing when excluding all variables from the first layer is in the second layer, etc. Variables in any layer will be referred to as \emph{conditionally canalizing}.
+All remaining variables that never become canalizing are part of the core polynomial.
+The number of variables that eventually become canalizing, \textit{i.e.}, the number of conditionally canalizing variables, is the canalizing depth of the function.
+NCFs are exactly those functions where all variables are conditionally canalizing.